roguna343/pwd-generator/README.md

 # Random Password Generator

-A basic password generator using the random, string and sys modules in Python.
+A basic password generator using the secrets, string and sys modules in Python.

 Requirements:
   - Python 3.x